-Grade: 10 Length: Year Prerequisite: Physical Science Credit: 1.00
+Grade: 10 Length: Year Prerequisite: "A" in Physical Science and Credit: 1.00 Teacher Recommendation

-Environmental issues - 203
+Environmental issues - 205

 Virtually everything we do as individuals and as a society impacts our environment.
 There has been an ongoing battle between industry and urban expansionists with people who seem to be environmental extremist over the predicted effects of pollution and reduction of habitat for plants and animals.
 In Environmental Issues we study earth and environmental science in an attempt to develop a balanced view of these problems.
 Serves as the third science credit required for graduation.